Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 the important social and economic benefits of salutary network positions, but they do so with different substantive emphases.
-Both of these approaches rely on the idea of a network geodesic, the longest shortest path connecting any pair of actors.
+Both of these approaches rely on the idea of a network geodesic, the longest shortest path^[A *shortest path* is a path that does not repeat any nodes or ties.
+Most pairs have several of those.
+The
+*geodesic* is the longest
+shortest path.
+So, if two
+people are directly connected (path length 1) and connected through shared ties to another person
+(path length 2), then their
+geodesic distance is two.] connecting any pair of actors.
 Because these measures rely on reachability, they are only useful when applied to components.
 When nodes have no ties (degree 0) they are called *isolates*.
 The geodesic distances are infinite and thus path-based centrality measures cannot be